tribhuwanphulera/csv-xlsx-master-merger-ai/README.md

    ```

 3. **Prepare your data**
-   - Place all CSV/XLSX files inside the `/input` folder.
+   - Place all CSV/XLSX/XLSM files inside the `/input` folder.

-4. **Configure**
+4. **Configure the settings**
-   - Edit `config.json` and add your API key.
+   - Update `config.json` with your OpenAI GPT API key and file preferences.

 ---

 ## 🔐 API Key Security Tips
-- Always keep your OpenAI `chatGptApiKey` private.
+- Keep your OpenAI `chatGptApiKey` private and secure.
-- For production, store sensitive keys in environment variables.
+- In production, store sensitive data in environment variables or secret managers.

 ---

 ## 🙌 Contributing
 1. Fork the repo.
-2. Create a feature branch:
+2. Create your feature branch:
    ```bash
    git checkout -b feature/your-feature-name
    ```